-The core of the class is the crafting of three long compositions, three short compositions, and the development of a writing portfolio that contains these compositions, and prewriting, sketches, drafts, revisions, and letters of reflection.
+The core of the class is the crafting of three long compositions, three short compositions, and the development of a writing portfolio that contains not just well-developed compositions, but also prewriting, sketches, drafts, and revisions, as well as letters of reflection.
 Because the writing process incorporates many more elements than simply writing itself, you will be responsible for nearly daily writing and reading, and you will respond critically (and constructively) in writing to your own work and to that of your classmates.

-While this is a writing-intensive course, lively participation is also expected in each weekly discussion of the readings.
-Critical reading is also a skill necessary for the development of our own writing.
+While this is a writing-intensive course, lively participation is also expected in each discussion of the reading material.
+The easiest way to improve your writing is to read often, which allows you to absorb the way language works on a subconscious and often instinctual level.
+Critical reading is also an integral skill, which is necessary for the uniform development of our own writing powers.
 In other words, an examination of how others think and write will inform how you write, making your own prose better.
 You must know what good writing is to do it yourself.